pumpncode/Challenger-Deep/README.md

 # Challenger Deep

 This is a Balatro mod that adds several rules that can be added to Challenges, for example banning Editions.
+Also a Sticker now!

 ## Rule List